estija/Verilog-assignments/README.md

-# Verilog-assignments
+# Verilog basics
-This repository contains many Verilog files in which DLD concepts like adders, FSMs, ALU, mux, encoder etc. have been implemented.
+This repository contains some Verilog files in which DLD concepts like adders, mux, multiplier, counter, flip-flops, encoder etc. have been implemented.